Leica CL vs Panasonic LX100

-The Leica CL (Typ 7323) and the Panasonic Lumix DMC-LX100 are two digital cameras that were officially introduced, respectively, in November 2017 and September 2014.
+The Leica CL (Typ 7323) and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2014.
 The CL is a mirrorless interchangeable lens camera, while the LX100 is a fixed lens compact.
-The cameras are based on an APS-C (CL) and a Four Thirds sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Panasonic provides 12.7 MP.
+The cameras are based on an APS-C (CL) and a Four Thirds (LX100) sensor.
+The Leica has a resolution of 24.1 megapixels, whereas the Panasonic provides 12.7 MP.

 The side-by-side display below illustrates the physical size and weight of the Leica CL and the Panasonic LX100.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the CL – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (26 percent) than the Leica CL.
 In this context, it is worth noting that neither the CL nor the LX100 are weather-sealed.